jwalkerbg/i100004/README.md

 ### Logging configuration.

 Logging configuration is simple.
-In current version it determines whether the logging will be verbose or not.
+In current version, it determines whether the logging will be verbose or not (`True` or `False`).

 ```python
 'logging': {